 Make sure you save timestamps in the file in one of these formats.
 Keep in mind, the default Time Format in Excel doesn’t include seconds.
 In order to save seconds into a CSV file, switch to Custom Formats in Excel, select “m/d/yyyy h:mm” and change it to “m/d/yyyy h:mm:ss”.

-See Mapping Data to understand how to map the data in he data upload process on the TimelinePI tool.
+You can visit Mapping Data to understand how to map the data in the data upload process on the TimelinePI tool.

 File Format Issues

 If the values in any field include commas, the format of the file may break.
 To avoid this, make sure to specify double quotes as the string qualifier.
-Excel does it automatically, however, some tools like MS SQL Export Wizard require manual settings like the ones seen below.
+Excel does it automatically, however, some tools like MS SQL Export Wizard require manual settings like the ones seen in the data requirements.